weissman-lab/frailtyclassifier/README.md

 ## Doing cross-validation

-The main script is `_07_AL_CV.py`.
+The main script for neural network models is `_07_AL_CV.py`.
 It takes the `batchstring` argument, as above.
 It will loop through the hyperparameter grid, serially fitting all the models in it.
 This is several hundred models.

+The main script for elastic net models is `_08_enet.R` and the main script for random forest models is `_08_rf.R`.
+They both take `batchstring` as an argument, and they will run each set of hyperparameters for a set number of folds and repeats.

 ### Using terraform and a swarm of machines